markallen01666/company-data-node-backend/README.md

-# node-mongodb-api
+# company-data-node-backend
-CRUD backend built using Node, Express, MongoDB Atlas, and Mongoose
+A company info API backend to support React CRUD frontend

-This iteration of my company data API project replaces a simple EJS user interface view with configuration to serve as backend for a React CRUD frontend interface app
+API built using Node, Express, and Mongoose.
+Backend software links to a MongoDB NoSQL database hosted on MongoDB Atlas